 What happened, and what didn’t happen, because of this “do not enter” sign?

-Yet, developmentalist-structuralist thinkers have continued to assume that internal factors actually matter in evolution, and because classical population genetics does not seem to provide a causal basis for this intuition, they have concluded that population genetics has some kind of metaphysical limitation that makes it inadequate as the basis for complete causal theories.
+In the discourse of developmentalists, the lack of a population-genetic mechanism for this effect has led to an exploration of alternative views of causation.
+That is, developmentalist-structuralist thinkers ignored the “do not enter” sign and continued to assume that internal factors actually matter in evolution.
+Yet, because classical population genetics did not seem to provide a causal basis for this intuition, they concluded that population genetics has some kind of metaphysical limitation that makes it inadequate as the basis for complete causal theories.

-That is, population genetics is widely accepted as the language of causation in evolution, due to the influence of the shifting-gene-frequencies paradigm.
-Dobzhansky (1937) declared that “Since evolution is a change in the genetic composition of populations, the mechanisms of evolution constitute problems of population genetics.”
+That is, due to the influence of the SGF paradigm, population genetics is widely accepted as the language of causation in evolution, e.g., Dobzhansky (1937) declared that “Since evolution is a change in the genetic composition of populations, the mechanisms of evolution constitute problems of population genetics.”
 Yet, by the Haldane-Fisher argument, population-genetics rules out a dispositional role for internal variational factors.
 This has led internalist thinkers to suspect that something about population genetics makes it inadequate to construct complete accounts of evolutionary change.

-The formalization of this complaint against population genetics is known as the causal completeness argument (Amundson, 2001).
+The causal completeness argument (Amundson, 2001, 2005) is a formalization of this complaint against population genetics.
 Because phenotypes exist and they are the stuff of evolution, an account of evolutionary causation that refers only to population genetics cannot be complete: development must fit in, somewhere, in a causal role.
 One way to integrate this role is to suggest that a full account of evolution must combine (1) the usual dry population-genetic account of causation by forces with (2) an alternative narrative of wet biological changes in development (e.g., Wilkins, 1998).
 This completes the causal account of evolution by supplementing standard forces with a kind of “lineage explanation” per Calcott (2009).
 In lineage explanation, the focus is on constructing a developmental-genetically plausible narrative for changes in a lineage over evolutionary time, as opposed to a focus on individual development over a lifetime, or on population genetics over evolutionary time.

-The problem of a missing causal foundation for internalism manifests differently in the (completely separate) literature of molecular evolvability or self-organization following on Kauffman (1993).
-What Kauffman needed was a theory explaining why certain features or forms emerge commonly by evolutionary processes, even without being selected (this was a big part of what Kauffman meant by the term “self-organization”).
+The problem of a missing causal foundation manifests differently in the (completely separate) literature of molecular evolvability or self-organization following on Kauffman (1993).
+Kauffman sought to explain why certain features or forms emerge commonly by evolutionary processes, even without being selected.

-A possible solution emerges from the fact that the structures that are more common in genetic state-space, e.g., RNA folds that have more possible sequences, necessarily have more mutational arrows pointed at them, including from other parts of state-space.
+A possible causal explanation emerges from the fact that the structures that are more common in genetic state-space, e.g., RNA folds that have more possible sequences, necessarily have more mutational arrows pointed at them, including from other parts of state-space.